sweattep/modern_quotes/README.md

 >Instead of just picking the best option, I try to invent new ones.

+>alliance between rival gangs was forming to overthrow
+>
 >Nothing is more readily believed than what&mdash;regardless of the truth&mdash;meets our wishes and illusions half-way

 >integrity trumps status, profile, ego and personality